Pest Control Permits in Trinity, TX

 Common Exemptions

-- Routine residential spraying or baiting (ants, roaches, rodents).
+- Routine spraying or baiting for ants, roaches, spiders, and similar pests

 ✅ Usually Required